 - Mirage Animal Control: (760) 770-3220

 - Desert Hot Springs Animal Control: (760) 329-6411 extension 450 or 451

-For species-specific information, please see the pages below for advice on coexistance, and what to do if you find an animal that you suspect needs help.
+For species-specific information, please see the below for advice on coexistence and what to do if you find an animal that you suspect needs help.